bdach/bdach.github.io/_posts/2018-05-03-crate-pusher-part-1.md

 # Introductory notes

 [Sokoban][sokoban-en-wiki] is a puzzle game played on a two-dimensional grid.
-Each Sokoban levels comprises of walls, crates and slots.
+Each Sokoban level comprises of walls, crates and slots.
-The player controls a warehouse keeper, whose goal is to push the crates into the designated slots.
+The player controls a warehouse keeper, whose goal is to push the crates onto the designated slots.
 The main difficulty of the game is to manipulate the crates correctly, so that they don't get stuck by the walls or get pushed into each other --- one bad move could prevent further progress.

 The choice of Sokoban for a first game is not accidental.